Frank Timiș

-Vasile Frank Timiș (born 1964) is a Romanian-Australian businesspeople living in London, with interests in mining and oil extraction industries.
+Vasile Frank Timiș (born 1964) is a Romanian-Australian businessman living in London, with interests in mining and oil extraction industries.
 The Sunday Times Rich List estimated his wealth at £162m (US$238m) As of April 2008, making him the 497th richest person in Britain.
 The Romanian magazine Capital reckoned Timiș to be the 9th richest Romanian, estimating his wealth at $290m As of 2006.
 In 2012 he became the richest Romanian with a net worth of £1.34 billion (US$2.13 billion).
 A BBC News investigation alleged that Timiș paid £35.20 in tax in 2017 despite living a life of luxury, and included a statement from the Tax Justice Network suggesting that Timiș be investigated for tax fraud.
+In 2017, BP acquired Frank Timis's stake in a Senegal gas field for $250 million, with documents later revealing an additional $9–12 billion in royalties to be paid to Timis's company.
+Both parties deny wrongdoing, with Timis having an estimated net worth of $12 billion.

 Early life

 Born in Borșa, Maramureș County, he graduated from a vocational school for auto mechanics.
 He left Romania and settled as a refugee in Perth, Western Australia.
 Whilst in Australia he was convicted of possession of heroin with intent to supply and fined A$27,000.